Lizotte, Kings send Penguins to 4th straight loss, 2-1 - WHIZ News

 Tristan Jarry stopped 20 shots in Pittsburgh’s fourth consecutive loss.
 Bryan Rust scored with 13:18 to play, but the Penguins couldn’t get the equalizer past Petersen, who was strong in his seventh career victory.

+Petersen is getting his first extended NHL playing time for the rest of the season after the Kings traded Jack Campbell to Toronto.

+“He’s played the way he played tonight almost all year in the American League,” Kings coach Todd McLellan said.
+“We think he can do what he did tonight on a consistent basis moving forward.
+He’s very calm, cool, collected in the crease.
+There’s not a lot of garbage laying around.
+The guys feel confident with him in there, and I just think he’s going to get better as he gets stronger and goes through the league once or twice.”

-Evgeni Malkin got the key assist on Rust’s goal while playing in his 900th career game, but the Penguins opened a road swing against California’s three teams with their fourth straight regulation loss.
+Evgeni Malkin got an assist on Rust’s goal while playing in his 900th career game, but the Penguins opened a road swing against California’s three teams with their fourth straight regulation loss.
 That matches the Pens’ total regulation defeats in their previous 22 games since Christmas.

+“We know that points are important, and we want to be playing well this time of year,” captain Sidney Crosby said.
+“You don’t want to drop four in a row, but it’s the reality we face.
+I feel like we probably deserved a little better the last few games, but you don’t get points for that, so we’ve got to find ways to win games.”

 Conor Sheary and Evan Rodrigues also made their debuts for Pittsburgh after the club’s series of moves to bolster their playoff push.